 We believe in the importance of healthy, nutritious food to support our learners to achieve their best.

-Caterlink are committed to using sourcing ingredients with assured provenance from local and regional suppliers.
+We are committed to using sourcing ingredients with assured provenance from local and regional suppliers.
 They use produce with high standards of animal welfare – for example, RSPCA Freedom Food Free Range Eggs, Marine Stewardship Approved (MSC) fish and fair trade bananas.
-All meals are freshly prepared on site and all meat meals are made with Red Tractor/Farm Assured fresh meat and all suppliers are audited by an external body to ensure they comply with both Caterlink’s and statutory obligations.
+All meals are freshly prepared on site and all meat meals are made with Red Tractor/Farm Assured fresh meat and all suppliers are audited by an external body to ensure they comply with statutory obligations.

 A full parent's guide to catering facilities at Chorlton High School is available to download below, however key points are summarised below and on subsequent pages.
 We have also attached a sample menu and tariff; latest menu's are available on display within the canteen area.

 If parents have any feedback or questions regarding our catering provision please do get in touch with the school, we understand the importance of this service and always welcome both parent and student feedback.

 We appreciate that a number of our students have specific dietary restrictions and allergies and we already manage a large number of these across the school.
 Key points to note are as follows:

 - Gluten free and vegetarian options are highlighted on our published menu’s.

 - Vegan options are available – students should ask staff for information and options

 - No nuts are used at all within the kitchen.

 - Halal and non-halal options are always available on all meat products and students should request their preference when ordering.